sdenier/Articles/distributed_reactive_loop/distributed_reactive_loop.md

 - Job failures can and will happen, and they can be costly: you lose hours of printer time, and you have to clean up the mess before taking a new job.
 - Even after a successful job, a human operator is required to extract the item before the next job can be taken.

-This is different from what we often expect when it comes to job processing in distributed context: fast jobs, cheap processing, "cost-free" mistake, automatic retry, and a pool of standard, virtual workers, running without manual intervention.
+This is different from what we often expect when it comes to job processing in a distributed context: fast jobs, cheap processing, "cost-free" mistakes, automatic retry, and a pool of standard, virtual workers, running without manual intervention.

 We had to design a system for long-running jobs, which would closely mirror what was going on, so that no precious processing time is lost because of inaccurate reporting and nothing harmful could happen.
 This means, for example: